Copland Track to Welcome Flat Hut

 18 km one way

 During severe weather, such as sustained or heavy rainfall, the Copland Track may be closed (often at short notice) due to flooding or other damage.
-If closed, notices will be placed at the start of the track.
+If closed, notices will be placed at the start of the track and parties with bookings notified.
+If you are at Welcome Flat Hut, you will need to wait until the track has reopened.
 Check the weather and conditions at the nearest DOC office before you depart.